-a.
+- a.
 Special cases exist where non-Federal interests undertake the study, design or implementation of a Federal project or a modification to a USACE project.
-Authorities for such actions include, but are not limited to, 33 USC 408, Sections 203 and 204 of WRDA 1986, Section 206 of WRDA 1992, and Section 211 of WRDA 1996.
+Authorities for such actions include, but are not limited to, 33 USC 408, Sections 203 and 204 of WRDA 1986, Section 206 of WRDA 1992, and Section 211 of WRDA 1996. - b.

-b.
 When a non-Federal interest undertakes a study, design, or implementation of a Federal project, or requests permission to alter a Federal project, the non-Federal interest is required to undertake, at its own expense, any IEPR that the Government determines would have been required if the Government were doing the work.
-The non-Federal interest shall make a risk informed decision, as described in paragraph 15 below, on whether to undertake a Type I and/or Type II IEPR.
+The non-Federal interest shall make a risk informed decision, as described in paragraph 15 below, on whether to undertake a Type I and/or Type II IEPR and document their proposed reviews in a Review Plan that will be reviewed by the local district and approved by the host MSC Commander.
 The Federal Advisory Committee Act does not apply to peer reviews undertaken by non-Federal interests.
-The non-Federal interest is required to use the National Academies of Science (NAS) policy for selecting reviewers and is encouraged to use an OEO for management of the effort.
+The non-Federal interest is required to use the National Academies of Science (NAS) policy for selecting reviewers and is encouraged to use an OEO for management of the effort. - c.

-c.
 Any IEPR undertaken by a non-Federal Interest shall be submitted as part of the decision package for review by USACE and ultimate action by USACE or Army.

-14. Policy and Legal Compliance Reviews.
+See Appendix G for review requirements other than IEPR for non-federal special cases. - 14.
+Policy and Legal Compliance Reviews.
 All decision documents will be reviewed throughout the study process for their compliance with law and policy.
 Guidance for policy and legal compliance reviews is addressed in Appendix H, ER 1105-2-100.
 These reviews culminate in determinations that the recommendations in the reports and the supporting analyses and coordination comply with law and policy, and warrant approval or further recommendation to higher authority.
 The technical review efforts addressed in this Circular, i.e. DQC and ATR, are to augment and complement the policy review processes by addressing compliance with pertinent published Army policies, particularly policies on analytical methods and the presentation of findings in decision documents.